Well, hello, sweet darling!

 Never bored, yet never overworked… (I’ve started daydreaming again!)

-(which can also be applied to the first scenario, for super-productive goal achievement, so you’re going for it anyway! 🙂 )
+(and it can also be applied to the first case, for a super-productive goal achievement, so you’re going for it anyway! 🙂 )

 In a perfect world, you set a goal, follow a plan, and everything runs smoothly and according to it.